arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 So, let's see how to fix the pyramid of doom we wrote in `parsePerson` by distilling a new function application.
-And let's see how this leads us to re-invent &mdash; yet another time &mdash; monads.
+And let's see how this leads us to re-invent &mdash; yet another time &mdash; Monads.

 Take a break, bite an apple, then jump to [the next installment](/monadic-parser-combinators-6).